Winter Semester Awards

 Lieutenant Governor's Youth Medal **

-The purpose of the Lieutenant Governor’s Youth Medal is to recognize the involvement, determination and constant striving of Quebecers who have or have had a positive influence in their community or the Québec nation.
+The Lieutenant Governor’s Medal recognizes the voluntary involvement, determination and dedication of Quebecers who make or have made a difference in their community or Québec nation.

-- Have demonstrated a sustained voluntary action at the community and social levels OR have shown an inspiring attitude, a positive influence inside a group or community
+• Have demonstrated sustained volunteer involvement in social or community activities OR have shown an inspiring attitude, had a positive influence on a group or community

 Dawson College will select up to two students to nominate for this award.
 The Lieutenant Governor's Office will contact the recipients directly.